DavidMiserak/GoCard/README.md

 GoCard is a lightweight, file-based spaced repetition system (SRS) built in Go.
 It uses plain Markdown files organized in directories as its data source, making it perfect for developers who prefer working with text files and version control.

-> **Project Status**: First release (v0.1.0) - Core functionality implemented including SM-2 algorithm, file watching, terminal UI, and markdown rendering with syntax highlighting.
+> **Project Status**: Version 0.2.0 - Enhanced markdown support, terminal UI improvements, card editing interface with auto-save, tutorial mode for first-time users, and more.

 ## Features

 - **File-Based Storage**: All flashcards are stored as Markdown files in regular directories
 - **Git-Friendly**: Easily track changes, collaborate, and back up your knowledge base
 - **Terminal Interface**: Clean, distraction-free TUI for focused learning
-- **Markdown Support**: Full Markdown rendering with code syntax highlighting
+- **Rich Markdown Support**: Full Markdown rendering with Goldmark parser
+- **Code-Focused**: Enhanced features for programming-related cards:
+  - Syntax highlighting for 50+ languages with customizable themes
+  - Side-by-side diff view for comparing code
+- **Card Editor**: Built-in editor with auto-save and markdown preview
 - **Cross-Platform**: Works on Linux, macOS, and Windows
-- **Spaced Repetition Algorithm**: Implements the SM-2 algorithm for efficient learning
+- **Spaced Repetition Algorithm**: Enhanced SM-2 algorithm implementation
 - **Real-time File Watching**: Changes to card files are automatically detected and loaded
 - **Hierarchical Deck Navigation**: Browse your decks with vim and emacs keybindings
-- **Code-Focused**: Special features for programming-related cards:
-  - Syntax highlighting for 50+ languages
-  - Side-by-side diff view for comparing code
+- **Tutorial Mode**: Interactive guidance for first-time users
-- **Session Statistics**: Track your learning progress with detailed review stats
+- **Session Statistics**: Detailed summaries of your learning progress

 ## Installation